Frequently Asked Questions

 ngrok

 only if you intend to test incoming Vonage webhooks (like delivery receipts or inbound SMS), which this guide doesn't focus on.
-It's not required for the core outbound scheduling functionality described here. - Basic understanding of React, Node.js, APIs, and databases.
+It's not required for the core outbound scheduling functionality described here.1.
+Setting up the Next.js Project

-Let's initialize our Next.js project and install the necessary dependencies.
+Initialize your Next.js project and install the necessary dependencies for SMS scheduling.

 Create Next.js App: Open your terminal and run the following command.
-We'll use the Pages Router (
+Use the Pages Router (

 --no-app